ZRCoding/Endpoint4U/README.md

 # Endpoint4U

-Endpoint4U is a flexible, scalable ZombsRoyale.io asset endpoint created by Jamz.
+Endpoint4U is a flexible, up to date and scalable ZombsRoyale.io asset endpoint created by Jamz.

 # How to Use